ingresso-group/slate/source/includes/_events.md

 ### Request

-All parameters from [json_events_by_id](#retrieve-an-event) can be used, apart from `event_id_list`.
-The following filter parameters are also available; we've listed what we believe are the most important filters first.
+These are the available search / filter parameters; we've listed what we believe are the most important filters first.

 Parameter | Description
 --------- | -----------